Kotronon/Bachelor-Praktikum/MolSim/README.md

 * Revision: insert last commit number
 * Compiler: gcc 11.4.0

-If you do not specify compiler and relevant flags, and we cannot simply compile with whatever compiler we have immediately on hand, then you will lose marks for uncompilable code!

 # Report #
 ## Task 1 ##
-* Working with C++ works easily with Linux through VM.
-With WSL there were more problems.
+* Working with C++ works easily with Linux through VM or dual boot.
+* With WSL there were more problems with installing packages.

 ## Task 2 ##
 * Calculation of force, x and v of each particle for planet and comet simulation.